CrackerCat/PackerAttacker/README.md

 1. Create folder C:\dumps - all the extracted hidden code will be saved there
 2. Put PackerAttacker.exe and PackerAttackerHook.dll to %PATH%
-3. If it's a clean machine you're going to need MSVC++ redistributable

 ## Usage